marwahaha/quantum-maxcut-reference/README.md

 This Hamiltonian can also optionally be weighted with coefficients $$w_{ij}$$.

+#### Wigner GUE
-**Wigner GUE**: This is a random family of Hamiltonians of the form
+This is a random family of Hamiltonians of the form

 $$
 H = \frac{1}{2^n} \sum_{\vec{P} \in \{I, X, Y, Z\}^n} g_{\vec{P}} \vec{P}